How Important is Brand Name When Shopping for a Furnace?

 Additionally, those who buy high-efficiency furnaces could qualify for government rebates.
 Check with your provincial government to see if you are eligible!

-here are several types of furnace units, as well as different methods of installing them.
+There are several types of furnace units, as well as different methods of installing them.
 The class of furnace you choose, along with the configuration method used when it is installed, will determine how serviceable your unit is.

 Serviceability is important to consider when purchasing a residential furnace, since it will impact how much you pay for repairs and maintenance.

 Airflow configuration plays a role in how convenient and affordable your unit will be to repair and set up.
 See our blog on types of furnaces for more information on this.

 In summary, yes, brand name is important when shopping for a home furnace.
 Warranties vary from manufacturer to manufacturer and the costs associated with setting up and repairs can vary depending on the brand you choose.